Muhammad-Taha-Qader/ride-booking-app/DesignDocument.md

 ![Architecture Diagram](./public/image.png)

+## 📌 Assumptions

+* Ride statuses are updated manually by drivers; there is no GPS or real-time tracking.
+* Passwords are stored in plain text for simplicity; no encryption is implemented.
+* Only one user (driver or passenger) is active per session; multi-user support is not implemented.
+* All data is stored in the browser’s localStorage; no backend or server is used.
+* Female passengers can choose driver gender only for bike rides; other ride types do not support gender preference.
+* Drivers manually accept rides; no automatic ride assignment or queuing.
+* The app is designed to run on a single browser instance; no cross-device data syncing.

 ## 🗃️ Data Schema (TypeScript-Based Simulation)

 Though no database was used, the application simulates data modeling using TypeScript interfaces and stores all data in `localStorage`.
 This ensures structured data handling even in a purely frontend environment.